Profit = Revenues – Expenses. Profitability rate = Profit / Revenues.

 A time card is connected with a time clock and records when an employee starts and stops working.
 But timesheet management represent time tracking with working activity and offer more details about work hours.

-This timesheet system is used for tracking how employees or sub-contractors spend their time daily.
+This timesheet system is used for tracking how lawyers or sub-contractors spend their time daily.

-The daily timesheet calculator contains data of work hours (regular and overtime) per day.
-In addition to the work hours, the timesheet includes vacation time, breaks, etc. You can download our template for the daily timesheet for employees in excel.
+The daily timesheet calculator for lawyers contains data of work hours (regular and overtime) per day.
+In addition to the work hours, the timesheet includes vacation time, breaks, etc. You can download our template for the daily timesheet for lawyers in excel.

-This timesheet calculator is ideal for full-time and part-time employees who track their hours weekly for payroll calculation.
-You can download a simple weekly timesheet template with relevant data.
+This timesheet calculator is ideal for full-time and part-time attorneys who track their hours weekly for payroll calculation.
+You can download a simple weekly lawyer timesheet template with relevant data.

-The employees who need to track time and submit timesheets monthly for monthly payroll can use the monthly timekeeping tool.
+The attorneys who need to track time and submit timesheets monthly for monthly payroll can use the monthly timekeeping tool.
 Get a simple excel file for filling timesheets monthly.

-Detailed timesheet calculators usually present more details of hours calculation compared to the above-presented timesheet calculators.
-Such information is the employee’s expense rate, pieces of work performed, billable or non-billable hours.
+Detailed timesheet calculators usually present more details of lawyer hours calculation compared to the above-presented timesheet calculators.
+Such information is the lawyer’s expense rate, pieces of work performed, billable or non-billable hours.

 A precise calculation of project profit is impossible if you don’t have the real expense of work per project.
-Time tracking per project multiplied by the hour’s cost rate can be done in more detailed timesheets and offers a reasonable expense allocation solution.
+Lawyer time tracking per project multiplied by the hour’s cost rate can be done in more detailed timesheets and offers a reasonable expense allocation solution.

-To use timesheet system properly (e.g., to increase the profitability of projects or productivity of employees), timesheets have to contain more data, such as:
+To use timesheet system properly (e.g., to increase the profitability of projects or productivity of employees), law firm timesheets have to contain more data, such as:

 - Task description